Flatness Guided Test-Time Adaptation for Vision-Language Models: Experiments

-\textbf{Implementation details.} Our experiments are based on pretrained CLIP~\cite{CLIP} models, specifically CLIP-ResNet50 (using a ResNet50~\cite{resnet} image encoder) and CLIP-ViT-B/16 (using a Vision Transformer~\cite{vitbase} image encoder).
-In the prompt tuning stage, our experiments are built on the CoOp~\cite{coop} framework.
-We set the number of prompts to 4 and employ SGD as the optimizer, with a learning rate of 0.002.
-The prompts are trained in a 16-shot manner on the source dataset.
+\textbf{Implementation details.} Our experiments are based on pretrained CLIP~\citep{CLIP} models, specifically CLIP-ResNet50 (using a ResNet50 image encoder) and CLIP-ViT-B/16 (using a Vision Transformer image encoder).
+Due to space limits, we focus on reporting the experimental results of CLIP-ViT-B/16, deferring those of CLIP-ResNet50 to the appendix.
+In the prompt tuning stage, our experiments are built on the CoOp~\citep{coop} framework.
+The prompts are trained in a 16-shot manner on the ImageNet dataset.
+We set the number of prompts to 4 and utilize the SGD optimizer, with a learning rate of 0.002.
 For cross-dataset and domain generalization tasks, the prompts were trained for 5 and 50 epochs, with batch sizes of 4 and 32, respectively.
+The key hyperparameters $\rho$ are determined through a grid search, with the values ranging from [0.05, 0.1, 0.3, 0.5, 0.7].
 During testing, existing TPT-based methods usually leverage the input image along with its 63 augmented views.
-To ensure a fair comparison, we apply the same data augmentation strategy across all experiments.
-The key hyperparameters for calculating the sharpness of training and test loss landscapes, $\rho$ and $\rho'$, are determined through a grid search, with the values ranging from [0.05, 0.1, 0.3, 0.5, 0.7].
+To ensure a fair comparison, we consistently employ the same data augmentation strategy as TPT in all experiments.
+To avoid tuning hyperparameters on test data, we just set $\lambda = 1$ and $\rho'=0.5$ for all experiments.
+Please refer to the Appendix for more discussions about other hyperparameters.